 Wishing you hours of laughter and great memories as you unplug with your family.

-10 Staycation Ideas for Families (Jenna had more awesome game suggestions in her Staycation post, and many of these ideas would be fun to do over winter break!)
+10 Ultimate Staycation Ideas for Families (Jenna had more awesome game suggestions in her Staycation post, and many of these ideas would be fun to do over winter break!)

-Homespun Christmas (Read the importance of making simple Christmas memories that will stay with your kids the rest of their lives!)
+Making Memories at Christmas (Read the importance of making simple Christmas memories that will stay with your kids the rest of their lives!)